CellMigrationLab/PDAC_DL/Fiji_macros/README.md

 2. **Open the Macro**: Load the macro into the Fiji/ImageJ editor.
 3. **Run the Macro**: Click on `Run` in the macro editor.
 4. **Select Input Directories**:
-   - The macro will prompt you to select the folders containing the C1 and C2 images.
+   - The macro will prompt you to select the folders containing the C1 and C2 label images.
 5. **Select Output Directories**:
    - The macro will ask for directories where the CSV distance results and the merged images will be saved.
 6. The macro will automatically process the images, perform distance analysis, and save the results.